JacobGitz/portfolio/README.md

 - Saved earnings from this job to fund and file for an LLC, marking **the start of my early entrepreneurial path**

 ## College Projects
+### Engineering Analysis
-### Engineering Analysis, Prototyping and Creating Enviornmental Awareness
+#### Prototyping and Creating Enviornmental Awareness
 Collaborated with a team of three engineering students to promote environmental awareness and renewable energy on campus.
 - Designed and built a series of three **low-fidelity prototypes** utilizing foam board and digital methods to present to students
 - Conducted user interviews and feedback sessions to **evaluate design effectiveness** and gather suggestions for improvement
 - Delivered multiple **presentations** to students and faculty, focusing on **design** and **creation of value**
+#### Making a Prototype Backpack
+Worked with the same engineering analysis team to identify needs and preferences for student backpacks on campus
+- Conducted interviews to gather user input on desirable features such as compartments and materials.
+- Designed digital and foam board prototypes of a backpack based on feedback
+- Presented findings and prototypes to peers for further refinement and validation (/assets/img/bike_study.jpeg)